AndrewDyet/Data_Analytics_Portfolio/README.md

 The conclusions drawn are:

-- The most common crimes are Assault, Theft, and Vandalism.
+1. The most common crimes are Assault, Theft, and Vandalism.
-- The most common times for crime to occur are noon and midnight, with no correlation between amount of crime and days of the week.
+2. The most common times for crime to occur are noon and midnight, with no correlation between amount of crime and days of the week.
-- The neighborhood with the highest crime is the city of Cleveland.
+3. The neighborhood with the highest crime is the city of Cleveland.
-- The zip code with the highest crime is 44102.
+4. The zip code with the highest crime is 44102.

-## Project 2 - United States Senate Stock Trades
+## Project 2 - United States Senate Stock Trades - Using Pandas, Numpy, Seaborn, and Tableau

 [Download Stock History Here](https://senatestockwatcher.com/api)